 The Black Death was back, and anyone with the option was well-esconced in the country somewhere, far from London and its wretched, stinking slums.

-whispers, intrigues and desperate liasons.
+For some, it was a heaven of whispers, intrigues and desperate liasons.
 Others, like Isaac, found themselves in a curious

 purgatory where the well-born gorged themselves on larks tongues, French wines and desperate couplings while everyone else either died or did not.